A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Governing equations

-Fluid behavior is far from ideal at very high pressures, where both liquid and gas are very dense fluids and compressible.
-Thus, models to estimate the bulk viscosity or second coefficient of viscosity should be considered~\cite{jaeger2018bulkvisc}.
-In future works, the use of the Stoke's hypothesis might be revised.
-A comparison with the current fluid modeling will shed more light into the issue.
+where \(\rho\) and \(\vec{u}\) are the fluid density and velocity, respectively, and \(p\) is the pressure. \(\bar{\bar{\tau}}=\mu [\nabla\vec{u}+\nabla\vec{u}^\text{T}-\frac{2}{3}(\nabla\cdot\vec{u})\bar{\bar{I}}]\) is the viscous stress dyad, where \(\mu\) represents the dynamic viscosity of the fluid and \(\bar{\bar{I}}\) represents the identity dyad.
+For simplicity, a Newtonian fluid under Stokes' hypothesis is assumed.
+However, fluid behavior is far from ideal at very high pressures, where both liquid and gas are very dense fluids and compressible.
+Thus, models to estimate the bulk viscosity or second coefficient of viscosity (e.g., Jaeger et al.~\cite{jaeger2018bulkvisc}) might be considered in future works to revise the use of the Stokes' hypothesis.
+A comparison with the current fluid modeling will shed more light on the issue.

 Furthermore, governing equations for the species concentration and for the energy of the fluid are needed.
+Only binary mixtures are considered in this work for simplicity, but the numerical framework can easily be extended to multi-component mixtures.
 For a binary mixture, only one species continuity equation is required.
-As shown in Section~\ref{sec:results}, the liquid phase begins as a pure hydrocarbon while the gas phase initially is pure oxygen.
-Choosing species 1, where \(\sum_{i=1}^{N=2} Y_i = Y_1+Y_2 = 1\), its governing equation is
+As shown in Section~\ref{sec:results}, the focus is on problems where the liquid phase begins as a pure hydrocarbon fuel (i.e., \(Y_2=Y_F=1\)) while the gas phase initially is pure oxygen (i.e., \(Y_1=Y_O=1\)).
+Choosing the oxidizer species, where \(\sum_{i=1}^{N=2} Y_i=Y_O+Y_F = 1\), the species transport equation is

-Here, \(Y_1\) is the mass fraction of species 1 (i.e., oxygen) and a mass-based Fickian diffusion coefficient, \(D_m\), is chosen to model the diffusion flux due to concentration gradients.
+Here, a mass-based Fickian diffusion coefficient, \(D_m\), is chosen to model the diffusion flux due to concentration gradients.
 Thermo-diffusion (i.e., Soret effect) is neglected.
-Although a high pressure model is used to estimate this transport coefficient (see Section \ref{sec:thermo}), the use of more complex models to evaluate mass diffusion will be investigated in the future.
+Although a high-pressure model is used to estimate this transport coefficient (see Appendix \ref{apn:thermo}), the use of more complex models to evaluate mass diffusion will be investigated in the future (i.e., generalized Maxwell-Stefan formulation for multicomponent mixtures).

 The energy equation is written as an enthalpy transport equation as